roymuli/roymuli/README.md

 # About me:
+“In God we trust.
+All others must bring data.” – W. Edwards Deming

 Albanus Muli is a highly skilled data analyst with a Bachelor's degree in Commerce, specializing in business data analysis.
 He is proficient in Python, SQL, and Excel, using these tools to extract insights, optimize decision-making, and solve complex business challenges.
 - 👀 I’m interested in data management, collection, cleaning and analyzing
 - 🌱 I’m currently learning machine learning (Predictive Analysis)